Skip to main content

 InputCommentsDefault

-Payment Method IdThe unique identifier of the payment method.
+Payment Method IDThe unique identifier for the payment method.

 Cancel AtA Unix timestamp at which the subscription should cancel.
 If set before the current period ends, this may cause a proration if enabled.